Skip to main content

 You can choose to crop your image by setting custom dimensions or using specific aspect ratios.

-1. Select an image and click the Crop button.
+1. Select the image and choose Crop from Tools.

 2. Set a custom width and height, manually drag the blue bounding box to your preferred size, or use the dropdown menu to select specific aspect ratios for social media posts.